Abia State: Religion

+The residents of Abia state are predominantly Christians and most are Catholics.
+The catholic dioceses of Umuahia, established in 1958 and Aba, established in 1990 are the two catholic dioceses located in Abia State with 70 and 90 parishes respectively.
+They are both suffragans of Owerri Archdiocese.

-The Aba Province of Anglican Church of Nigeria led by Archbishop Isaac Nwaobia (2019) comprises the nine Dioceses of Aba led by Bishop Christian Ugwuzor (2011), Aba Ngwa North (2007) led by Bishop Nathan Kanu (2009), Arochukwu/Ohafia led by Bishop Johnson Onuoha, Ikwanuo led by Bishop Chigozirim Onyegbule, Isiala Ngwa led by Bishop Temple Nwaogu, Isial-Ngwa South (2007) led by Bishop Isaac Nwaobia, Isikwuato (2005) led by Bishop Manasses Chijiokem Okere (2013), Ukwa (1994) led by Bishop Samuel Kelechi Eze (2004), and Umuahia led by Bishop Geoffrey Obijuru Ibeabuchi (2019).
+The Aba Province of Anglican Church of Nigeria led by Archbishop Isaac Nwaobia comprises the nine Dioceses of Aba led by Bishop Christian Ugwuzo, Aba Ngwa North (2007) led by Bishop Nathan Kanu, Arochukwu/Ohafia led by Bishop Johnson Onuoha, Ikwanuo led by Bishop Chigozirim Onyegbule, Isiala Ngwa led by Bishop Temple Nwaogu, Isial-Ngwa South led by Bishop Isaac Nwaobia, Isikwuato led by Bishop Manasses Chijiokem Okere, Ukwa led by Bishop Samuel Kelechi Eze, and Umuahia led by Bishop Geoffrey Obijuru Ibeabuchi.

 There are also other pentecostal churches located within Abia State including Living Faith Church which has more than 100 branches within the state.

 Economy

 Crude oil and gas production is a prominent activity, as it contributes over 39% of the State's GDP.
 However, the indigenous oil companies – through the Marginal Fields Programme (MFP) – have not found it easy to attract the requisite funding and infrastructural capacity, to explore some of the marginal oil fields which are about 50 in the State.

 The manufacturing sector only accounts for 2% of the GDP.
 The industrial centre of the state is in Aba, with textile manufacturing, pharmaceuticals, soap, plastics, cement, footwear, and cosmetics.
-In addition to the above, Abia State Government has just built a 9,000 capacity multipurpose International Conference Centre in Umuahia.
+In addition to the above, Abia State Government built a 9,000 capacity multipurpose International Conference Centre in Umuahia.
 This edifice of international standard was built by Governor T.A.
-Orji, to enhance tourism as well as boost the state economy, through hosting of major International and Local events.
+Orji, to enhance tourism as well as boost the state economy, through hosting of major international and local events.

 Representing 27% of the GDP, agriculture – which employs 70% of the state workforce – is the second economic sector of Abia.
 With its adequate seasonal rainfall, Abia has much arable land that produces yams, maize, potatoes, rice, cashews, plantains, taro, and cassava.
 Oil palm is the most important cash crop.